ibm0502team3/watson-discovery-cel/ACKNOWLEDGEMENTS.md

 * The data used was from the [Amazon Fine Food Reviews](https://www.kaggle.com/snap/amazon-fine-food-reviews) data set on Kaggle.

-  > J. McAuley and J. Leskovec.
+  > J. McAuley and J.J Leskovec.
 From amateurs to connoisseurs: modeling the evolution of user expertise through online reviews.
 WWW, 2013.